Fundamentals of Hitting the Rise Ball

 - The hitter starts their hands high and simply swings slightly down to get on plane with the upward breaking pitch.
 Productivity suffers on all other non-rise pitch types.
 But still an option to consider with two strikes against a predominant rise ball pitcher.

 Just as the hands begin to move from behind the hitter’s rear shoulder, the hitter “throws a punch” with their top hand while forcing their bottom hand to stay back.
 These early, top hand over bottom hand (“rolling over”) mechanics drive the barrel up, over, and then in a slightly downward swing path as the barrel enters the hitting zone.
 Ideally, the barrel travels somewhat downward (-5 attack angle) in the same plane as the lifting rise ball, thereby maximizing the margin of error and increasing the rate of hard-hit balls.

 You may ask, what hitter should EVER rollover early?
 Three reasons: First, this is simply another distinct swing pattern to add to the hitter’s baseline – along with patterns used for low, high, inside, outside, and downward breaking pitches.
-Second, anytime the hitter can get their swing path on the same plane as the pitch, the contact rate goes up.
+Second, anytime the hitter can get their swing path on the same plane as the pitch, (click the link for our free article describing the benefits of swinging in the plane with the pitch’s trajectory) the contact rate goes up.
 Third, top-hand-over is not so hard.
 Deliberately practice this new swing pattern, so it becomes automatic, but only when a good rise ball is recognized (see Drills below).

 A hitter who has mastered the top hand over swing increases HHB% (hard-hit ball percentage) against a great rise ball pitcher.